cal-weng/terminus/docs/manual/larepass/manage-olares.md

 3. In the pop-up dialog, choose your upgrade method and tap **Confirm**:

    - **Download only**: Olares will only download the update package.
-Once complete, you must manually click **Upgrade** on the **System update** page to begin the installation.
-During download, you can continue using Olares.
+After the download completes, click **Upgrade** on the **System update** page to start the installation.
+You can continue using Olares during the download process.

     - **Download and upgrade**: Olares will immediately download and install the update package.
 The system will be temporarily unavailable during the upgrade process.